devecchijr/apiPub/README.md

 >/// @apiPub[verb="put"]

 ## Customizing Paths
-This tool automatically sets paths or routing based on the *method name*.
+apiPub automatically sets paths or routing based on the *method name*.

 If you want to customize the **path**, add the following line in the method comments.